Objective of the Course:

 Empowering Primary School Teachers about Cyber Safety.
 The importance is embedded in Teachers understanding the importance and risks of technology.
 Also, being a leader, teaching young children how to use technology to their advantage and to be aware of cyber bullying.

 Microsoft Office Specialist Training- 2017

 Microsoft Office Specialist (MOS) certification is an international certification (Word / Excel / PowerPoint / Outlook) offered by Certiport.
 These certifications are equivalent to SAQA credits based on the MOU between Microsoft and MICT SETA.
 These certifications allow I-CAN students to become international in their pathway of learning through Microsoft.
-Student Name became the 1st MOS Master at the I-CAN Centre after 3 successful Microsoft exams.
+Denver Julies became the 1st MOS Master at the I-CAN Centre after completing his core and expert Microsoft exams.
 The project took place from Oct-Nov 2017.
 Click here to see Facebook Album.

 Africa Code Week in partnership with UWC

 Over the past two years, the initiative has empowered over 1 Million youth across 35 countries to either write their first lines of code or simply touch a computer for the first time.
 UWC in partnership with the I-CAN Centre offered a one-day coding course.
 Children between the age of 10-16 participated in the program.
 Thanks to UWC for their contribution in empowering the next generation with digital skills.
 Click here to see Facebook Album.